-Doctors and scientists are preparing to start the “Randomized Trial of Sedative Choice for Intubation (RSI)” in November of 2021.
+Doctors and scientists started the “Randomized Trial of Sedative Choice for Intubation (RSI)” in April of 2022.
 This website provides information about the RSI study.

 The goal of the RSI trial is to learn which of two drugs (“ketamine” or “etomidate”) is best for patients receiving a breathing tube – overall and for specific groups of patients with medical problems like heart disease or severe infection.

 Each year millions of seriously ill adults need life-saving treatment with a breathing machine.
 To safely place someone on a breathing machine (a procedure known as “intubation”), doctors give a drug to make the patient sleepy (known as a “sedative”).
 The two “sedative” drugs given most often to seriously ill patients receiving a breathing tube in the United States are ketamine and etomidate.
 Both drugs are approved by the United States Food and Drug Administration (FDA).

 Both are considered safe and effective.
 Both are given by doctors all the time.
 But it is not known which drug is best.